-6.2.4 Production quality and aesthetics
+7.2.4 Production quality and aesthetics

 Ideally, the production quality of the video sequences will match the target application.
 For tests that focus on broadcast video applications, it is important that the reference videos have contribution quality and excellent aesthetics.
-For tests that focus on consumer video cameras, it may be important to choose video that contains typical camera impairments.
-These appear different from impairments simulated in software.
+Tests focusing on platforms that typically show user-generated content should also use user-generated content as reference material.
+For tests that focus on video recording using consumer video cameras or mobile phones, it may be important to choose video that contains typical camera impairments.
+These may appear different from impairments that are only simulated in software.

 Scene quality will be impacted by physical characteristics of the camera, filming environment and initial recording.
 If a scene has poor technical quality, then it may be difficult for subjects to detect added impairments from the HRCs.